+All costs associated with research and development are expensed as incurred.
 Research and development expenses include costs directly attributable to the conduct of research and development programs, including compensation costs, which includes allocated stock-based compensation, salary payroll taxes, employee benefits; materials; supplies; depreciation on and maintenance of research equipment; the cost of services provided by outside contractors; and the allocable portions of facility costs, such as rent, utilities, insurance, repairs and maintenance, depreciation, and general support services.
-Costs for certain research and development activities are recognized based on the terms of the individual arrangements, which may differ from the pattern of costs incurred, and are reflected in the financial statements as a prepaid expenses or as accrued research and development expenses.
-All costs associated with research and development are expensed as incurred.
+The Company records accruals for estimated research and development expenses, comprising payments for work performed by third party vendors, clinical research organizations, clinical manufacturing organizations and others.
+Some of these vendors bill monthly based on actual services performed, while others bill periodically based upon achieving certain contractual milestones.
+For the latter, the Company accrues the expenses as goods or services are used or rendered.
+Research and development activities related to patient enrollment are accrued as patients enter and progress through the trial.
+In the event that we prepay fees, we record the prepayment as a prepaid asset and periodically evaluate the prepaid asset in conjunction with the related accrued research and development expenses.